Bridgwater Physiotherapists

 Lauren was born and raised in Winnipeg.
 She graduated from the University of Manitoba with a Masters of Physical Therapy in 2018 and has loved empowering clients in the province ever since.
 Lauren’s passion for physical rehabilitation shows by her warm demeanor and infectious optimism.
 She is dedicated to listening, being thorough, and advocating for your care.
 Whether you are an elite athlete with a nagging injury or an individual struggling with daily tasks post stroke, Lauren will work with you to optimize your potential.

 Lauren’s practice style includes various hands-on techniques, detailed explanations, and exercise prescriptions best suited to your individual needs.
-She also has a special interest in Multiple Sclerosis and Parkinson’s disease due to their close to home impacts; exercise will always be medicine.
+Her goal will always be to help you achieve yours.
+Lauren has also completed additional training in orthopaedics including Orthopedic Level 2 and other musculoskeletal courses.
+She continues to pursue further education, particularly the orthopaedic levels.
+She also has been working with neurological patients and has a special interest in working with patients with Multiple Sclerosis and Parkinson’s disease due to their close to home impacts; exercise will always be medicine.

 Lauren’s other strengths include a high-level understanding of elite dance and competitive volleyball due to her involvement in her youth.
 Growing up she also played soccer, softball, rugby, and ultimate frisbee.
 Outside of work Lauren enjoys caring for her daughter, crafting, playing music, as well as spending time with family at the lake.
 She maintains a physical lifestyle by playing competitive volleyball, doing yoga, performing ballet, and going disc golfing.